AssoEchap/stalkerware-indicators/README.md

 If you want to contribute, fork this repository, make your changes into the branch `research` and submit a Pull Request.
 Once merged, a GitHub Action will automatically generate the different files available on the `master` branch.

-If you want to do further research on some apps and need access to the samples, feel free to [send me an email](https://www.randhome.io/contact/).
+If you want to do further research on some apps and need access to the samples, feel free to send us an email at contact AT echap.eu.org.

 ## Other stalkerware repositories